-Foundation for Inspiration and Recognition of Science & Technology in Texas Schedule of Findings and Questioned Costs For the Year Ended June 30, 2015
+Foundation for Inspiration and Recognition of Science & Technology in Texas Schedule of Findings and Questioned Costs For the Year Ended June 30, 2016

-I. Summary of Auditors' Results Financial Statements Type of auditors' report issued: Unmodified Internal control over financial reporting: Material weakness(es) identified? \\\\Yes \X No Significant deficiency(ies) identified Yes X None Reported other than material weakness(es)?
+I. Summary of Auditors' Results Financial Statements Type of auditors' report issued: Unmodified Internal control over financial reporting: Material weakness(es) identified?
+Yes X No Significant deficiency(ies) identified Yes X None Reported other than material weakness(es)?
 Noncompliance material to financial statements noted?
 Yes X No Federal Awards Internal control over major programs: Material weakness(es) identified?
 Yes X No Significant deficiency(ies) identified that are not considered to be material weaknesses?
-Yes X None Reported Type of auditors' report issued on compliance Unmodified for major programs: Any findings and questioned costs that are required to be disclosed in accordance with Yes X No Section 510(a) of OMB Circular A-133?
-Identification of major programs: Name of Federal Program CFDA No. 93.558 Temporary Assistance for Needy Families (TANF Cluster) Dollar threshold used to distinguish between Type A \$300,000 and Type B programs: Yes X No Auditee qualified as low-risk auditee?
+Yes X None Reported Type of auditors' report issued on compliance Unmodified for major programs: Any findings and questioned costs that are required to be disclosed in accordance with Yes X No 2 CFR 200.516(a)?
+Identification of major programs: CFDA No. Name of Federal Program 93.558 Temporary Assistance for Needy Families (TANF Cluster) Dollar threshold used to distinguish between Type A \$750,000 and Type B programs: Yes X No

+Auditee qualified as low-risk auditee?

-Foundation for Inspiration and Recognition of Science & Technology in Texas Schedule of Findings and Questioned Costs For the Year Ended June 30, 2015
+Foundation for Inspiration and Recognition of Science & Technology in Texas Schedule of Findings and Questioned Costs For the Year Ended June 30, 2016